bragento/bragento-composer-installer/README.md

 ### Persistent Files

-By default, the Installer will erase the whole magento root dir on every update
 There are several persistent files and directories, that will be backed up and restored after core deployment:

 var
 media
 app/etc/local.xml
-.gitignore
-.gitattributes
-.gitmodules
-.git
-modman
-.modman
-composer.json
-composer.lock
-.htaccess
-.htpasswd

-You can also define additional Files to be persistent such as local Modules or other configuration files in the root dir
+You can also define additional Files to be persistent such as local Modules

 ```json
 {